 Questions like “What are the biggest challenges that someone in this position would face?” or “What attributes does someone need to be successful in this position?” demonstrate your focus on excelling in the role for which you are interviewing.
 A question like “What do you like most about working here?” can help build your rapport with the interviewer.

 Networking with industry professionals is one of the most important things you can do to expand your circle of contacts and gain “informational interview”-type advice that will help you in your cybersecurity job search.
 However, avoid exaggerating your connections to industry players.
 It will serve you far better to talk about who you read and how you stay current on the latest happenings in cybersecurity than to gratuitously name-drop (so avoid claiming that you’re poker buddies with Brian Kebs).
 There are dozens of cybersecurity groups on LinkedIn, with topics ranging from general to highly specific.

 7. Don’t feel like you have to be an expert on everything

 The world of cybersecurity continues to evolve rapidly, meaning there will invariably be new technology, trends or threats with which you are not intimately familiar.
 Rather than present yourself as an expert generalist with across-the-board knowledge, highlight your own skills and experiences that best connect to what you see as the needs of the organization.
 “Related experience” is also helpful.
 If you haven’t held a job specifically in cybersecurity, it might be worth mentioning any security-related tasks in previous IT roles, such as involvement with user access or compliance with company security policies.

 8. Do some extra homework

 Take time to learn everything you can about the companies or organizations to which you are applying before the interview.
-Not only will you feel more confident — your research will position you to ask better questions, provide more relevant answers and perhaps even impress an interviewer with a special insight about the company or specific position.
+Not only will you feel more confident, but your research will also position you to ask better questions, provide more relevant answers and perhaps even impress an interviewer with special insight about the company or specific position.

 9. Beef up the ‘Education’ section of your resume